Dog Ear Infections – Learn How To Treat & Prevent

 - allergies (e.g. atopy, adverse food reaction, environmental).
 Even ear mites can stimulate an allergic reaction.

-- conformation or hair problems i.e. dogs with pendulous ears like labradors or those with lots of hair like poodles
+- conformation or hair problems i.e. dogs with pendulous ears like Labradors or those with lots of hair like poodles

 - endocrinopathies such as hypothyroidism